tsprates/php-symfony-engineering-challenge/README.md

 curl -k -X POST -F 'file=@example.json' http://127.0.0.1/import
 ```

 2. To export the CSV is used the following path `/export`.
-To consume run the message & queues:
+To consume run the messages & queues:
 ```sh
 php bin/console messenger:consume -vv
 ```